 Students may participate in musical theatre performances produced by the Theatre Arts and Dance Department.

-The Jazz Ensemble performs a wide variety of contemporary commercial music.
+The Jazz Ensemble is directed by Dr. Stephen Moore and performs a wide variety of contemporary commercial music.
 Past concerts have featured the music of jazz legends such as Miles Davis, John Coltrane, Dizzy Gillespie as well as current Blues and Rock artists.
 Membership is by audition.